pavlo/mongoid-dynamic-clients/README.md

 `Mongoid::DynamicClients` helps your [MongoId](https://docs.mongodb.com/mongoid/master/#ruby-mongoid-tutorial) enabled
 apps talk to multiple MongoDB databases.
-It is **dynamic** in the sense that you do not necessary have to know the databases you're connecting to beforehand, instead you provide connection properties (i.e. auth. credentials, hosts etc) at runtime so you can get them gotten from a DB or receive from an other source.
+It is **dynamic** in the sense that you do not necessary have to know the databases you're connecting to beforehand.
+Instead you provide connection properties (i.e. auth. credentials, hosts etc) at runtime so you can get them gotten from a DB or receive from an other source.

 In the example below the connection properties come from the `config` hash: